haditim/dotfiles/README.md

 # for a 60s delay
 gsettings set org.gnome.mutter check-alive-timeout 60000
 ```

+## Misc

+### disable and enable keyboard and touchpad for tablet mode

+My HP X360 does not disable tablet mode using the hardware switch.
+For this reason, I added some files in the `.scripts` directory to manually disable and enable keyboard and touch pad.
+There are also two corresponding `.desktop` files to allow usage as a normal app.
+Make sure you have `evtest` installed and remember to adjust your keyboard and touch pad ids in the `.sh` files in `.scripts` folder.
+You can see a list of devices using `ls /dev/input/by-path`.

 # how to use
 I use something like the following to track my changes on dot files (mostly taken from [this](https://medium.com/toutsbrasil/how-to-manage-your-dotfiles-with-git-f7aeed8adf8b) page).